nicolgorostiaga/Rover-project/TX2_Nodes-master/README.md

   $ sudo ldconfig

 ## How to Run
+Inside the TX2_Node-master folder type:

+  $make

-On the TX2, navigate to the build directory after running the make command, and type in the following command.
+Navigate to the build directory after running the make command, and type in the following command.

  $ sudo ./tx2_master